silmae/HyperBlend/README.md

 # HyperBlend

-This is the HyperBlend leaf spectra simulator developed in University of Jyväskylä.
+This is the HyperBlend leaf spectra simulator developed in [Spectral Laboratory](https://www.jyu.fi/it/en/research/our-laboratories/hsi) of University of Jyväskylä.
 You can use and modify this software under MIT licence.

 Currently, HyperBlend can only simulate point-spectrometer-like spectral data.
 It needs